-In his memoirs, Lee Kuan Yew, the founding father of Singapore (1959-1991), described his thinking as follows:
+In his memoirs, Lee Kuan Yew, the founding father of Singapore (and prime minister from 1959 to 1991), described his thinking as follows:

 I thought then that wealth depended mainly on the possession of territory and natural resources, whether fertile land ..., or valuable minerals, or oil and gas.
-It was only after I had been in office for some years that I recognized ... that the decisive factors were the people, their natural abilities, education and training.2
+It was only after I had been in office for some years that I recognized ... that the decisive factors were the people, their natural abilities, education and training.
+(Lee Kuan Yew, 1998)

-Earlier, in 1966, Prime Minister Lee had this to say in a speech at the Delegates' Conference of the National Trade Union Congress in Singapore:3
+Earlier, in 1966, Prime Minister Lee had this to say in a speech at the Delegates' Conference of the National Trade Union Congress in Singapore:

 In the last 20 or more years since the end of the Second World War, we have seen how the human factor has been one of the most potent factors for economic growth and national recovery as against the natural geographic and mineral resources of a given society.
 Two nations, Germany and Japan, were both beaten down to their knees.
 Both lost large tracks of territory ...
 Both found their smaller remaining territories crammed with refugees ...
 And, in both cases, they were able to recover through an ability to mobilize their human resources.
 First, there was the basic willingness of the worker to work and pay for what he wants; and second, high standards of technical expertise and American markets and investments.
 But the latter were not decisive.
 The decisive factor was the human resources at their disposal.
 And Germany and Japan have emerged with a strength to be reckoned with in Europe and in Asia.
+(Lee Kuan Yew, 1966, pp. 3-4)

-Recent economic growth theory suggests the interaction of several sources of economic growth and development as important to growth.
+Recent theory suggests that the interaction of several sources of economic growth and development is important to growth.
 For example, the conversion of natural capital to human and social capital to boost growth requires, or is at least helped by, good institutions and governance.
 For another example, investments in human capital and social capital tend to go hand in hand and reinforce one another.
 Here two types of classification can be helpful.

 First, growth can be extensive, driven forward by the accumulation of capital, or it can be intensive, springing from more efficient use of existing capital and other resources.
-Among the numerous alternative ways of promoting economic and social efficiency, one of the most effective is the accumulation of human capital through education, on-the-job training, and health care.
-There are many other ways as well to increase efficiency and economic growth.
-For instance, free trade can empower individuals, firms, and countries to break outside the confines of their production frontiers that, under autarky, would entail lower standards of life.
+Among the numerous alternative ways to promote economic and social efficiency, one of the most effective is to accumulate human capital through education, on-the-job training, and health care.
+There are many other ways to increase efficiency and economic growth as well.
+For instance, free trade can empower individuals, firms, and countries to break out of the confines of production frontiers that, under autarky, would entail lower standards of life.
 Other examples abound, as the burgeoning economic growth literature of recent years has made clear.
-Moreover, it has come to be widely recognized that the quality of institutions and good governance can help generate sustained growth and so can also various other factors that are closely related to economic organization, institutions, and policy.4 The determinants of growth are generally closely related and influence growth together as well as separately.
+Moreover, it has come to be widely recognized that the quality of institutions and good governance can help generate sustained growth and so can various other factors that are closely related to economic organization, institutions, and policy (Fischer and Sahay, 2000; Campos and Coricelli, 2002; and Acemoglu and Johnson, 2005).
+Generally, the determinants of growth are closely related and influence growth together as well as separately.
 In growth theory, everything depends on everything else.